williamoberg/godot-mono-preloader/README.md

 - Make sure that the "mainScenePath" string in Preload.cs matches the path to to the main scene in your patch.

-- The patch/mod should ideally be created in a separate project, otherwise there might be some assembly conflicts because of the way Godot handles assemblies.
+- The patch/mod should ideally be created in a separate project, otherwise there might be some assembly name conflicts with the currently loaded assembly.

 - This project is pretty simple and only loads one scene with the associated scripts from the .pck-resource on startup.
 This can of course be expanded on for more functionality based on specific needs.